Shullsburg woman accused in son's near drowning pleads guilty to amended charge

-DARLINGTON, Wis. — A Shullsburg, Wis., woman accused of neglecting her then-1-year-old child in 2019, leading to him nearly drowning, pleaded guilty last week to an amended charge.
+DARLINGTON, Wis. — A Shullsburg, Wis., woman accused of neglecting her then-1-year-old child in 2019, leading to him nearly drown, pleaded guilty last week to an amended charge.

 Tricia E. Wakenight, 33, was charged in Lafayette County Circuit Court with neglecting a child causing great bodily harm, a felony.